Why GIVA?

 for Your Institution

-The rationale for GIVA membership resonates differently across institutional contexts.
+The rationale for GIVA membership resonates differently across contexts.
 The matrix below maps the primary argument, strategic hook, and legacy frame most relevant to each category of participant.

 Institution Type Primary Argument Strategic Hook Legacy Frame